datalad-handbook/book/docs/glossary.rst

    tig
       A text-mode interface for git that allows you to easily browse through your commit history.
       It is not part of git and needs to be installed.
 Find out more `here <https://jonas.github.io/tig/>`_.

+   terminal
+      The terminal (sometimes also called a shell, console, or CLI) is an interactive, text based interface that allows you to access your computer's functionality.
+      The most common command-line shells use :term:`bash` or c-shell.
+      You can get a short intro to the terminal and useful commands in the section :ref:`howto`.

    Ubuntu
       A common Linux distribution. `More information here <https://ubuntu.com>`__.